JoeHaHart/dungeons-and-dragons/world/nations/kingdom-of-niven.md

 # Kingdom Of Niven

-The Four Pillars of society:
+## The Four Pillars of society:
 - The Divine
 - The Military
 - The Justice
 - The Government

-Ruled by King Aelred 3rd.
+Ruled by King Aelthred 3rd.

-7 Provinces:
+## 7 Provinces:
 - Pyhonn
 - Nordhonn
 - Amerhonn